 Recent findings from the field of financial psychology could help the many Americans who know what they need to do but just can’t seem to make it happen.
 This book looks at financial well-being from a psychological and evolutionary perspective.
 It reveals the obstacles that prevent people from taking their first critical steps towards financial wellness.
 It examines how our instincts and beliefs about money influence our financial behaviors.
 It explores money beliefs, how they develop, and how they drive our money behaviors

 Do you overspend?
 Undersave?
 Keep secrets about money from a spouse or family member?
 Are you anxious about dealing with your finances?
 If so, you are not alone.
 Let's face it–just about all of have complicated, if not downright dysfunctional, relationships with money.

 As Drs.
-Brad and Ted Klontz, a father and son team of pioneers in the emerging field of financial psychology explain, our disordered relationships with money aren’t our fault.
+Brad and Ted Klontz explain, our disordered relationships with money aren’t our fault.
 They don’t stem from a lack of knowledge or a failure of will.
 Instead, they are a product of subconscious beliefs and thought patterns, rooted in our childhoods, that are so deeply ingrained in us, they shape the way we deal with money our entire adult lives.
 But we are not powerless.
 By looking deep into ourselves and our pasts, we can learn to recognize these negative and self-defeating patterns of thinking, and replace them with better, healthier ones.